softlayer/softlayer-python/README.md

 #### Incompatible character encodings

-* Problem: Getting **Liquid Exception: incompatible character encodings: UTF-8 and IBM437...** errors after running `grunt serve`.
+* Problem: Getting **Liquid Exception: incompatible character encodings: UTF-8 and IBM437...** after running `grunt serve`.
 * Cause: The CLI does not use UTF-8 by default (example: Git for Windows).
 * Solution: Run these commands before running `grunt serve`.